dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Recommendation-MovieRecommender/README.md

 * Recommendation Model
     * The application builds a recommendation model using the MovieLens dataset.
-The model training code shows uses colloborative filtering based recommendation approach.
+The model training code shows uses collaborative filtering based recommendation approach.

 ## How does it work?

 ## Model Training

-Movie Recommender uses Colloborative Filtering for recommendations.
+Movie Recommender uses Collaborative Filtering for recommendations.

-The underlying assumption with Colloborative filtering is that if a person A (e.g. Amy) has the same opinion as a person B (e.g. Cesar) on an issue, A (Amy) is more likely to have B’s (Cesar) opinion on a different issue than that of a random person.
+The underlying assumption with Collaborative filtering is that if a person A (e.g. Amy) has the same opinion as a person B (e.g. Cesar) on an issue, A (Amy) is more likely to have B’s (Cesar) opinion on a different issue than that of a random person.

 For this sample we make use of the http://files.grouplens.org/datasets/movielens/ml-latest-small.zip dataset.